dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 %}

 **Exploration vs. Exploitation** is yet another well-known challenge in reinforcement learning.
-It's about a struggle between **following already discovered strategy** or **exploring new one**, maybe better that current.
-In current paper, they sampled the minimum exploration rate $$\epsilon$$ from a distribution taken three values: `{0.1, 0.01, 0.5}` with probabilities `{0.4, 0.3, 0.3}` respectively, separately for each learner thread.
-During course of training, inital $$\epsilon$$ anneals from 1 to sampled minimum epsilon value over 4 millions of global frames.
+It's about a struggle between **following already discovered strategy** or **exploring new one**, maybe better than current.
+In the current paper, they sampled the minimum exploration rate $$\epsilon$$ from a distribution taken three values: `{0.1, 0.01, 0.5}` with probabilities `{0.4, 0.3, 0.3}` respectively, separately for each learner thread.
+During the course of training, initial $$\epsilon$$ anneals from 1 to sampled minimum epsilon value over 4 millions of global frames.

 ## TensorFlow implementation<a name="Implementation"></a>
 TensorFlow sometimes feels a bit low level and verbose.
 There are a lot of wrappers to reduce code, few of them: [keras](https://keras.io/) (used in this post), [slim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim), [tflearn](http://tflearn.org/getting_started/).

 **Agent** is the first thing we should start from our implementation.
 It consists of two models - **online model** and **target model**.
-First one predicts, and learns to predict rewards per action for given state; second one predicts expected future rewards for the next state, used for future reward discounting.
-Periodically, online model updates target model by copying it's weights.
-Such approach was introduced in [Deep Reinforcement Learning with Double Q-learning, van Hasselt et al. (2015)](https://arxiv.org/abs/1509.06461) paper, and aims to impove DQN performance.
+First one predicts, and learns to predict rewards per action for given state; the second one predicts expected future rewards for the next state, used for future reward discounting.
+Periodically, online model updates target model by copying its weights.
+Such approach was introduced in [Deep Reinforcement Learning with Double Q-learning, van Hasselt et al. (2015)](https://arxiv.org/abs/1509.06461) paper, and aims to improve DQN performance.

 First, let's define network architecture ([full code](https://github.com/dbobrenko/async-deeprl/blob/master/asyncrl/agent.py)):